The Gold Mercury Awards for

 These Awards are primarily designed to recognise and honour the remarkable individuals who share our values and who have made significant contributions in finding solutions to the most pressing issues of our time.

-Over the years, the Awards have been able to count humanity’s best and brightest amongst the ranks of its Laureates.
+Over the years, the Gold Mercury Awards have been able to count humanity’s best and brightest amongst the ranks of its Laureates.
 The future Awards intend to remain true to this legacy.

-APRIL- Review of candidate nominations by the Organising Committee and shortlist of candidates for the different categories
+APRIL–JUNE- Review of candidate nominations by the Gold Mercury Award Organising Committee and the 8 Award Expert Committees.
+Selection of Award laureates.

-3.1 Award candidates may include any individual or organisation that has achieved excellence in one or more of the Award areas.
-This may include (but is not necessarily limited to) international organisations, businesses, non-profit organisations, individuals, administrative or government bodies and unions.
+3.1 Award candidates may include any individual or organisation that has achieved excellence in one or more of the Award category areas.
+This may include (but is not necessarily limited to) world leaders, scientists and researchers (including teams), social innovators, international organisations, businesses, non-profit organisations and NGO’s, individuals, administrative or government bodies and unions.

-3.2 The Awards will be open to recognising specific achievements throughout the preceding years as well as recognising continuous, aggregate or culminating achievements dating from and continuing into the Awards year.
+3.2 The Awards will be open to recognising specific achievements throughout the preceding years as well as recognising continuous, aggregate or culminating achievement dating from and continuing into the Awards year.

-3.3 No current or previous employee of Gold Mercury International or any member of the Awards Organising Committee or Selection Committee is eligible for nomination.
+3.3 No current or previous staff of Gold Mercury International nor any member of the Gold Mercury Organising Committee, nor members of the Award Expert Committees are eligible for nomination.

 3.4 Self-nomination is not permitted.